jhlq/go-flare/README.md

 # go-flare
 Tools for the Flare network

+If you are on Windows/Mac check out the release.

 If you are on Linux running should be as easy as
 ```
 ./go-flare